 Deviation from the average of actual positions when the system is commanded several times to go at a desired position.

-Repeatability is given as unidirectional repeatability in any point of the axis with ± 2 standard deviations (parameters R+ and R- following ISO 230-2 standard).
+Repeatability is given as unidirectional repeatability in any point of the axis with ± 1 standard deviation (parameters R+ and R- following ISO 230-2 standard).

 Resolution is seen as minimum incremental motion (MIM).
 It is the smallest motion increment that the system is able to achieve in a consistent and detectable manner.

 Defines how much the hexapod deviate from its position over time without any new command.

 Defines how much the hexapod deforms when subject to an applied force.
 Stiffness is determinant to increase the natural frequency.

 Defines the deviation of the hexapod position from its trajectory when commanded to move on a straight line.

 ► Application Programming Interface (API)